This Southern Pimento Cheese recipe is quick, easy, and flavorful. It’s perfect as a spread, dip, sandwich, or on its own!

 There are several ways you can soften cream cheese.
 Choose any of the following methods.

-- Submerge in a large mixing bowl of warm water for about 10 minutes.
+- Submerge (still in the foil package) in a large mixing bowl of warm water for about 10 minutes.

 - Microwave the cream cheese in 10-second intervals.
 Don’t over nuke it though!
 No one wants scorched cream cheese.
 What a travesty!